 “Kids are just adults with less life experience.”

 It’s easy to think that young kids don’t experience alopecia in the same way as teenagers or adults.
 I think personally that that’s a mistake.
-The very young might not have the vocabulary to explain their feelings of the condition, but I think the emotions themselves are very similar.
+The very young might not have the vocabulary to explain their feelings about the condition.
+But I think the emotions themselves are very similar.

-I mentioned earlier how important it is to make sure kids understand their condition as it helps them be comfortable and confident with it.
+I mentioned earlier how important it is for kids to understand their condition, as this helps them be comfortable and confident.
 But more than that, it’s absolutely vital to help kids understand their condition because it’s their condition.
 Children have the same right to aware of their medical state as adults do, even if the process of explaining it is vastly different.

 I also think it’s important for children to have some input into the decision about treating their alopecia.
-Obviously, age appropriateness is a strong consideration here, but if you’re looking into treatments for alopecia which may be physically painful or have side effects, the child has a right to be part of that discussion.
+Obviously, age appropriateness is an important factor.
+But when making big decisions around AA, the child has a right to be part of that discussion.

-Obviously I’m not advocating that children should be their own guardians or have the final say in their care – kids don’t always know what’s best for them and the parents role in these decisions is vital.
+Obviously, I’m not advocating that children should be their own guardians or have the final say in their care.
+The parents’ role in these decisions is important and vital.
 I don’t want to diminish that.
-But for situations like alopecia, where the condition doesn’t do physical harm and treatment is elective, it’s important for the child to have a say in what happens to their body.

-The most important thing in all of this is to talk to your kids.
+The important thing is to talk to your kids.
 Ask them how they feel about their alopecia and if they want to try treatments.
 Discuss why they want treatments and unpack those feelings.
 Make sure they understand that no treatment for alopecia is guaranteed success.

-It’s not always easy to talk to young kids (or for that matter, teenagers) about these kind of topics, but it is vastly important.
+It’s not always easy to talk to young kids (or for that matter, teenagers) about this kind of topic, but it is important.
 The more you communicate openly and honestly, the more trust you place in their ability to make decisions, the stronger the person they’re going to grow up to be.

-Raising kids with alopecia areata isn’t always easy.
+Raising kids with Alopecia Areata isn’t always easy.
 Parents do their absolute best and can still have a difficult path.
 But always remember you aren’t alone with this condition and there are many people who can help ease the way.
-AAAF is currently working on a Parents Pack, a resource to help families like yours navigate these murky waters and have a positive journey.
-You can keep updated with the process (and get involved as well) by checking out our facebook.
+AAAF is currently working on a Parents Pack, a resource to help families like yours navigate these waters and have a positive journey.
+You can keep updated with the process (and get involved as well) by checking out our Facebook.

-In the end, this is all just one persons thoughts on a very complicated topic.
+In the end, this is all just one person’s thoughts on a very complicated topic.
 What have you found works for you and your family?
 What experiences have you had that we haven’t covered here?
-Let us know in the comments – or get in touch with us at firstname.lastname@example.org to start writing your very own article to share your thoughts with our whole community.
+Let us know in the comments.
+Get in touch with us at firstname.lastname@example.org to start writing your very own article to share your thoughts with our community.

 As for kids with alopecia themselves?
-I’ve met an awful lot of them over the years and I’ve got to say, though they all come from different backgrounds and have very different stories to tell, they all have one thing in common.
+I’ve met a lot of them over the years.
+Though they all come from different backgrounds and have very different stories to tell, they all have one thing in common.
 They’re all pretty damn amazing.